wendyverdonk93/docs/content/api/accounts/balances.md

 By default, balance requests are disabled.
 To enable balance requests for your account, email your account manager at <sales@multisafepay.com>

+### Authentication
+Use your account-level API key.

+To receive your account-level API key, email your account manager at <sales@multisafepay.com>

 ### Request parameters

 **affiliated_id** | query parameter